esnet/react-network-diagrams/examples/markdown/trafficmap.md

 ### Nodes

 The nodes list in the topology contains a list of node objects.
-This object contains a `type` and a `name` field.
-The node should also contain an `x` and `y` coordinate for the position of the node, as well as optional information about where to position the node label.
-For ESnet network traffic we also add extra information that we use elsewhere in the page.
+This object contains, at a minimum:
+ * `type`
+ * `name`
+ * `x` and `y` - coordinates for the position of the node

+Optionally the node can contain:
+ * `label_position` - information about where to position the node label.
+Label position may be "top", "bottom", "left" or "right", or combinations such as "topleft"
+ * `label_dx`, `label_dy` - offsets for fine adjustment of label positions

+At ESnet our nodes also contain extra information about that node that are specific to our use case.

 Example for the ALBQ hub:

     {
         "name": "ALBQ",
         "type": "hub",
-        "capacity": "100G",
         "label_dx": null,
         "label_dy": null,
         "label_position": "left",